- Read & understand home loan clauses to be able to put forth your words strongly in case you find any violation to the same in the future

 - Understand clauses pertaining to interest fluctuation, repayment, reset, amendment, etc

-Home loan is all about attention to detail, isn’t it?
-You not only research on the loan amount, interest rate and other offers across the websites but also assess the impact of it on your budget before taking a call.
-Similarly, you shall read the loan agreement carefully to steer clear of the uncertainties that may prevail otherwise.
+Before taking a home loan, you shall read the loan agreement carefully to steer clear of the uncertainties that may prevail otherwise.
 If you find anything hard to understand in the clause, you can ask the lender to make it clear to you.
 You should do that before putting the signatures on the agreement paper.
 In case you sign without understanding the clauses, you may find it hard to put forth your words to the lender in case any confusion takes place after signing the agreement.
 Don’t let your ignorance hurt you, spare some time with us to check out the home loan agreement clauses that you must know and understand.

 Interest Fluctuation Clause